mraksoll4/lnd/docs/FastSetup.md

 Now run wallet and wait full sync

-Them unpack lnd binary files for your os.
+Then unpack lnd binary files for your os.

 Example